thomasverweij/iaf/docker/README.md

  ---> bc1e68a2e558  \
 Successfully built bc1e68a2e558

-To check our container you can type:
+To check our container type:

 docker ps -a